AyloSrd/react-event-forwarder/README.md

 ```

-On top of this, and differently from Svelte, `react-event-forwarder`, always returns a Promise, allowing you to chain further actions and events at the complition of the event's callback.
+On top of this, and differently from Svelte and Vue, `react-event-forwarder`, always returns a Promise, allowing you to chain further actions and events at the complition of the event's callback.

 More info on this async functionality below.